Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Croydon and are not the council.
 About us

-The Licensing Sub-Committee of Croydon Council met on Monday, 18 March 2024, to consider two applications for premises licences.
-The committee granted a licence for 49 Limpsfield Road, South Croydon, CR2 9LB, with amended hours and conditions, and also granted a time-limited licence for Addington Park, Croydon, CR0 5AR.
+The Licensing Sub-Committee met on Monday, 18 March 2024, to consider two applications for premises licences.
+The committee granted a licence for 49 Limpsfield Road, South Croydon, CR2 9LB, with conditions, and also granted a time-limited licence for Addington Park, Croydon, CR0 5AR.

 Application for a Premises Licence at 49 Limpsfield Road, South Croydon, CR2 9LB

-The Sub-Committee considered an application for a premises licence for Mojito Restaurant Limited at 49 Limpsfield Road, South Croydon, CR2 9LB.
-The application sought to sell alcohol for consumption on and off the premises from Monday to Thursday between 11:00 and 00:00, Friday and Saturday between 11:00 and 01:00, and Sunday between 11:00 and 23:00.
-It also sought permission for regulated entertainment, specifically performances of dance, on Friday and Saturday evenings from 23:00 to 01:00.
+The Sub-Committee considered an application for a premises licence for 49 Limpsfield Road, South Croydon, CR2 9LB, owned by Mojito Restaurant Limited.
+The application sought to sell alcohol for consumption on and off the premises, and to provide regulated entertainment, including performances of dance.
+The proposed hours for alcohol sales were Monday to Thursday from 11:00 to 00:00, Friday and Saturday from 11:00 to 01:00, and Sunday from 11:00 to 23:00.
+Regulated entertainment, specifically performances of dance, was proposed for Friday and Saturday from 23:00 to 01:00.

-The applicant, Mojito Restaurant Limited, represented by Jay Patel, made several amendments to their application following the receipt of these representations.
-These included reducing the proposed hours for licensable activities, removing regulated entertainment, and agreeing to a number of conditions.
-These conditions aimed to address concerns about noise, underage sales (implementing a Challenge 25 policy), the management of patrons leaving the premises, and delivery operations.
-The applicant emphasised their intention to operate as a family-friendly restaurant, with alcohol served to complement meals, and stated there would be no amplified music, dancing, or DJ nights.
+The applicant, Mojito Restaurant Limited, represented by Jay Patel, made several amendments to their application prior to the hearing.
+These included reducing the proposed hours for licensable activities, removing regulated entertainment, and offering revised conditions to address concerns.
+The applicant stated that the premises would operate as a family restaurant, with food being the primary activity, and alcohol served to complement meals.
+They clarified that there would be no amplified music, dancing, or DJ nights, and that any music played would be background music, not a licensable activity between 8 am and 11 pm.
+New customers would not be permitted entry after 11 pm on Fridays and Saturdays, with SIA-trained security staff managing departures.

 Application for a Premises Licence at Addington Park, Croydon, CR0 5AR